LCSC offers credits to teachers for delivering remote instruction

 Teachers can earn professional development credit as they deliver remote and online instruction to their K-12 students, thanks to a new workshop offered at Lewis-Clark State College.

-On Monday, the Idaho State Board of Education extended its soft closure order of schools through the remainder of the school year, although districts have the option to reopen before then if they meet certain criteria that have yet to be determined.
+On Monday, the Idaho State Board of Education extended its soft closure order of schools through the remainder of the school year because of COVID-19 concerns, although school districts have the option to reopen before then if they meet certain criteria that have yet to be determined.
 The move restricts in-person classes in Idaho, but requires districts to continue providing education and essential services, like meals.

 “Teachers were having to do a lot of training and retooling, and I thought it would be great to make it easy for the districts and teachers to get some professional development credit for it,” said Mark Haynal, chairman of LCSC’s teacher education division, in a news release.